Skip to content

 Why Your GA4 Audiences Aren't Populating (And How to Fix Them)

 You create a Custom Audience in GA4, link it to Google Ads, wait 48 hours... and it still shows 0 users.
 Sound familiar?
 This is one of the most frustrating GA4 issues, and it happens more often than you'd think.
-Empty audiences waste your time, delay your campaigns, and can cost you thousands in unrealized remarketing revenue.
+Empty audiences waste your time, delay your campaigns, and can cost you meaningful remarketing reach while the problem goes undiagnosed.

-After diagnosing this issue across hundreds of GA4 properties, we've identified the 5 most common reasons why audiences fail to populate — and the exact steps to fix each one.
-This guide walks through each cause systematically so you can identify and resolve the issue quickly.
+This guide walks through the most common reasons why GA4 audiences fail to populate — and the exact steps to fix each one — so you can identify and resolve the issue systematically.

 Reason 1: The Event or Parameter Doesn't Exist Yet